DockDockGoose/Project/README.md

 <em> When developing the app with the docker containers up and running, I find I sometimes have to prune, rebuild and re-up in order to observe all changes.
 It's not always the case, but it might be worth mentioning. </em>

+#### TODO:
-TODO: Enable serving multiple concurrent users with nginx & uwsgi.
+- Enable serving multiple concurrent users with nginx & uwsgi.
+- Implement other apps API endpoints.
+- Configure custom user model.

 ## Setup Information
  [Follow these instructions to set up Django](https://docs.djangoproject.com/en/3.1/topics/install/#installing-official-release)